Consumer Medicine Information (CMI)

 Tell your doctor or pharmacist if you have or have had any of the following medical conditions:

-you have haemophilia, as there have been reports of increased bleeding in patients with haemophilia who are taking this type
+haemophilia, as there have been reports of increased bleeding in patients with haemophilia who are taking this type of medicine.

-you have diabetes, as there have been reports of worsening of or the development of diabetes (diabetes mellitus) in some patients
+diabetes, as there have been reports of worsening of or the development of diabetes in some patients taking this type of medicine.

 Tell your doctor or pharmacist if you are pregnant, intend to become pregnant or are breastfeeding.